YasinAsif/qa-foundations/CONTRIBUTING.md

-# 🤝 Contributing to QA Foundations
+# Contributing to QA Foundations

-First off, thank you for considering contributing to QA Foundations!
-It's people like you that make this resource valuable for the QA community.
+Thank you for considering contributing to QA Foundations.
+This document provides guidelines and instructions for contributing.

-## 📋 Table of Contents
+## Table of Contents

 - [Code of Conduct](#code-of-conduct)
 - [How Can I Contribute?](#how-can-i-contribute)